PLAQUE FOR 1,496 VICTIMS

-Seaport Museum must include Titanic descendants in the restoration process
+The Seaport Museum must include Titanic descendants in restoration planning

 Record all 1,496 victim names on a memorial plaque

-Allow descendants to file Titanic Memorial for the National Register of Historic Places
+Allow descendants to file application for National Register of Historic Places

-Return lighthouse to its former riverside location as history and function demand
+Return lighthouse to its former East River location as history and function demand